Celebrate with generosity

 #GivingTuesday is a day celebrated around the world dedicated to giving back.
-This year’s day of giving takes place on November 29, 2022.
-Thanks to a generous matching grant from Michele and Todd Dominick, the first $10,000 in online gifts will be matched dollar for dollar!
+This year’s day of giving took place on November 29, 2022.
+Thanks to a generous matching grant from Michele and Todd Dominick, the first $10,000 in online gifts were matched dollar for dollar!

 Every survivor of domestic violence has a unique story to tell.
 For nearly 50 years, WC&S has been helping survivors to overcome their fear, trauma, and despair to find their voices once again.
 As domestic violence continues to increase in frequency, severity, and complexity, we are grateful for our amazing community of supporters for giving comfort and hope to survivors like Aubrey: